chrisbristow/Uhoh/README.md

 All of these times can be configured in the server.properties file.

-A graph showing the number of Red, Amber and Green alarms over the last twelve hours is shown at the top of the UI page.
+A graph showing the number of Red, Amber and Green alerts over the last twelve hours is shown at the top of the UI page.
 This gives a simple overview of recent fault history.

 Note that the Browser UI requires the Mootools Javascript library, Google Fonts and the Google Visualization framework, so